chrisdc/identify-stream/README.md

 ### complete

 The `complete` event is emitted when the stream has succesfully identified the stream file format, or ruled out all known file formats.
-Callback functions attached to this event receive the MIME type of the streamed file, or `null` if the format is not recognized.
+Callback functions attached to this event receive an object describing streamed file, or `null` if the format is not recognized.

 ### error